 A major new research report, by DCU’s Educational Disadvantage Centre and Peter McVerry Trust, on young homeless men’s experiences of the education system has found a widespread need for reforms and additional supports for vulnerable young people in the education system.
 The report, Educational Gaps and Future Solutions, sets out seven key recommendations to improve young people’s educational experiences and reduce the risks of homelessness in the future.

-Speaking at the publication of the report today, CEO of Peter McVerry Trust Pat Doyle said “This new and important research allows Peter McVerry Trust to move beyond anecdotal reports from service users about their interaction with the education system and establish a robust evidence basis for our future work and for the education strategies of the state.”
+Speaking at the publication of the report on Wednesday 6 November, CEO of Peter McVerry Trust Pat Doyle said “This new and important research allows Peter McVerry Trust to move beyond anecdotal reports from service users about their interaction with the education system and establish a robust evidence basis for our future work and for the education strategies of the state.”

 Mr Doyle said the education system presents an opportunity to encourage positive outcomes for young people and prevent homelessness for vulnerable young people.
 “Given the early age and length of time people will engage with the education system, it presents the best opportunity to positively impact on life outcomes for people.
 That is particularly true for those who may be more vulnerable or likely to experience homelessness due to their life circumstances.”